eneldoserrata/documentation-user/inventory/management/delivery/three_steps.rst

 .. todo::
     Link to these sections when available
-    -  Process Overview: From sales orders to delivery orders
+    -  Process Visión general: From sales orders to delivery orders

-    -  Process Overview: From purchase orders to receptions
+    -  Process Visión general: From purchase orders to receptions